 - You must remain in the VTL-approved country for the past 14 days.
 You’ll be required to quarantine if you travel outside of those countries.
 Do take note of this!

 All countries under the VTL recognise the Pfizer and Moderna vaccines.
 If you’ve received either of those, you’re safe.
-If you’re inoculated with Sinovac or Sinopharm, you can only travel to the Netherlands, Spain, and South Korea for now.
+If you’re inoculated with Sinovac or Sinopharm, you can only travel to the Netherlands, Spain, South Korea, Switzerland, and Malaysia for now.

 The VTL pass is a requirement for short-term visitors and long-term pass holders.
-This should be applied between seven and 30 days prior to entry into Singapore.
-Returning Singapore citizens and permanent residents who are fully vaccinated are not required to apply for the pass.
-Children under 12 need not apply too.
+They should apply for the pass between seven and 30 days before entering Singapore.
+Fully vaccinated returning Singapore citizens and permanent residents, as well as children age 12 and below, are not required to apply.

 Good news, parents!
-Children age 12 and below are permitted to travel to countries under the vaccinated travel lanes scheme as long as they’re accompanied by a fully vaccinated adult.
-According to the Civil Aviation Authority of Singapore, the child’s age will be based on the calendar year, e.g. anyone born in or after 2009 is considered under 12.
-Kids between three and 12 years old have to undergo pre-departure and on-arrival PCR tests in Singapore.
-Do check with the country that you’re travelling to to make sure they allow children to enter.
+Children age 12 and below are permitted to travel to countries under the vaccinated travel lanes scheme as long as a fully vaccinated adult accompanies them.
+According to the Civil Aviation Authority of Singapore, the child’s age is based on the calendar year.
+For example, kids born in or after 2009 are considered under 12.
+Kids between three and 12 years old have to undergo pre-departure and on-arrival tests in Singapore.
+Do check with the country you’re travelling to make sure they allow children to enter.

-So here’s the thing: for travelling out of Singapore, you can take any flight carrier.
+So here’s the thing: you can take any flight carrier for travelling out of Singapore.
 However, you can only enter Singapore via designated VTL flights.
-These include Singapore Air and Scoot, as well as the above-mentioned countries’ carriers such as KLM and Air France.
-This ruling will take effect from 19 October.
+These include Singapore Air and Scoot and the above-mentioned countries’ carriers such as KLM and Air France.
 By the way, if you’re looking to save some coins and go for transit flights, be sure that it’s with another VTL-approved country.
 Otherwise, it’s quarantine timeout for you!

 Another thing to note: you’ll need to wear a mask throughout your flight.
 Yes, that includes when you’re sleeping!

-If that were to happen prior to departure, you’ll be denied boarding the aircraft.
-The situation depends if your test is done overseas.
+If that were to happen before departure, you’d be denied boarding the aircraft.
+The situation differs when your test is done overseas.
 You’ll be required to self-isolate until you test negative.
 You might not be allowed to leave until 14 days from the date of the positive result too.

-Can I still travel to countries that are not part of the VTL scheme?
+Can I still travel to countries not part of the VTL scheme?

-Those intending to travel are advised to avoid high-risk countries such as Myanmar, Nepal, and India.
+Travellers are advised to avoid high-risk countries like Myanmar, Nepal, and India.
 Check the Ministry of Foreign Affairs website for the latest advisory on your travel destination.
 And yes, PCR tests and quarantine are a must when you return to Singapore.